-- Course: Applied Computer Science MEng, BEng
+- Course: Computer Science (Artificial Intelligence) MEng, BEng

-Coming from Poland, I always wanted to experience studying in the UK, as I love open-minded people and I really admire that in the UK there are a lot of international students – you can literally meet people from all over the world.
+Paulina always wanted to experience studying in the UK and meet people from all over the world.
+She said “Coming from Poland, I always wanted to experience studying in the UK, as I love open-minded people and I really admire that in the UK there are a lot of international students – you can literally meet people from all over the world.
 I was looking also at Shanghai Ranking and Guardian Ranking, where the University of Leeds is really high.
-Moreover, I chose the University of Leeds after seeing how many societies are here.
+Moreover, I chose the University of Leeds after seeing how many societies are here.”

-As a member of the society, I participate in different events that Leeds Student Women’s Engineering Society organises.
-It helped me develop my networking and meet other women that are pursuing their degrees in Engineering or Computing.
+During her time at Leeds, Paulina was part of the Leeds Student Women’s Engineering Society.
+She said “As a member of the society, I participate in different events that Leeds Student Women’s Engineering Society organises.
+It helped me develop my networking and meet other women that are pursuing their degrees in Engineering or Computing.’

 I believe knowing other women in Engineering and Computing helped me become more confident about myself, what can be very useful for my future degree/career.
-It also showed me how other women work as effectively in a stereotypically male-dominated field.
+It also showed me how other women work as effectively in a stereotypically male-dominated field.”

-What I love about Leeds is its location – you can get to York and Manchester with discounted train fares.
+She added “What I love about Leeds is its location – you can get to York and Manchester with discounted train fares.
 We also have an airport with really cheap connections to Ireland or Spain for example.
-You don’t have to spend a fortune, as in Leeds there are many places to discover, like Kirkstall and many beautiful parks.
+You don’t have to spend a fortune, as in Leeds there are many places to discover, like Kirkstall and many beautiful parks.”

 Throughout your time with at Leeds our dedicated faculty Employability Team is here to support, guide and advise you on your next steps.
 We asked Paulina what her ambitions were once she’s graduated.
 She said “I’d like to develop the connection between robots and people, also to help them understand how computing can help us in day-to-day life.
 I believe we don’t have to be afraid of technology, including AI, and I’d like to focus on research in this area.

-Just be open, try new things and never be scared of anything.
+We asked Paulina if she has any advice for woman considering a career in computing.
+She said “Just be open, try new things and never be scared of anything.
 Being a woman in engineering is great, as long as you’re confident and passionate about what you do.
-Explore, have fun and I can assure you – you’ll love it, computing is very interesting and gives you many opportunities.
+Explore, have fun and I can assure you – you’ll love it, computing is very interesting and gives you many opportunities.”